xyangui/Empire_Expo/README.md

 # Empire_Expo
-This is empire app on expo version
+This is Empire Institute of Education Mobile App on expo version

+1. Setup

+npm install

+2. Run

+Open this project with Expo XDE

+Open on Android